 We encourage doctoral students to finish their program in 4-5 years.
 We often prioritize students for funding according to their progress towards the degree.
 Failure to graduate within 5 years of advancing to candidacy means that you will have to retake comprehensive exams and/or pass another proposal defense.
-Coursework that is more than 7 years old cannot be counted towards the degree.
+Coursework that is more than 7 years old may need to be repeated.
 The components that comprise the Ph.D. degree include 90 hours of coursework, oral and written comprehensive examinations, an oral defense of the dissertation research proposal, a presentation of the research at a departmental colloquium after ABD status has been attained, the production of a dissertation, and the public oral defense of the dissertation.